Computational-Mechanics-Materials-Lab/abb_ros2/README.md

+# About this fork
+This project is a fork of Piknik's Abb_ROS2, with specific features added to support advanced manufacturing.
+As these additions are made, they will be detailed the [change log](CHANGE.MD)

+These additions by CMML @ MSU (2025).

+Original license from Piknik abb_ros2 is retained.

 This is a meta-package containing everything to run an ABB robot or simulation with ROS 2.

 - `abb_bringup`: Launch files and ros2_control config files that are generic to many types of ABB robots.